wise4rmgod/Journal_App/README.md

 3. AddEditentry - use to create a diary note
 4. Editentry - use to edit a diary note

- the app is created using the mvp architecture,each screen is implemented using the following classes and interfaces:

 # Built With
 1. Android Studio 3.1.2